louis-tru/quark/docs/CURRENT_WORK.md

   pass-size tweaking.
-- 2026-07-02 CoverageTile locality checkpoint: packed R8 coverage was split out of `CAPABoundaryTile` into z-linear `CAPACoverageTile` storage allocated by the order pass.
+- 2026-07-02 CoverageTile locality checkpoint: packed R8 coverage was split out of `CAPABoundaryTile` into z-linear `CAPACoverageTile` storage allocated by the layer plan pass.
 This removes the old compact `visibleBoundaryTiles` indirection and makes composite consume coverage in per-global-tile layer order.
 In the current 100-star capture the timing is roughly unchanged (`CAPA coverage` about 27.5%, `CAPA composite` about 25.4%), so treat this as a structural locality cleanup